George Russell (serial killer)

 George Waterfield Russell Jr. (born April 1958), known as "the Charmer", is an American thief and serial killer responsible for the murders of three women in Seattle over the summer in 1990.
 After killing his victims, he would mutilate and have sex with the corpses, leaving the bodies posed in bizarre positions at the crime scene.
-For his crimes, he was sentenced to two life imprisonment terms, and is currently imprisoned at Clallam Bay Corrections Center.
+For his crimes, he was sentenced to two life imprisonment terms.

 Early life

 Born in Florida in April 1958, to Joyce and George Waterfield Russell Sr., George's parents separated when he was still an infant, with his mother moving with him to Mercer Island, Washington, to live with her new husband.
 At the age of 16, he was forced to live with his stepfather who later on remarried to another woman.
 While living with them, he developed an inappropriate fascination with his stepmother.
 He started to spy on her, and for that he was kicked out the house.
 Later on he lived with his aunts.

 Throughout his childhood and early adulthood, Russell often had scrapes with the law, mostly involving thefts and burglaries.
 In 1971, he got into trouble for truancy.
 Rather than a punishment, he was given an opportunity to work at the Mercer Island Police Station.
 He later used this to make women feel comfortable around him.
 He frequented cocktail lounges around Seattle in search of hook-ups.
 However, he did not take rejection well.
 After an incident where he impersonated a police officer, he was banned from a club.
 Not long after this, he committed his first murder.
 In 1987, he was officially diagnosed with antisocial personality disorder.